skalyaanamoorthy/PSLMs/README.md

 `source pslm/bin/activate`

 To run inference you will need to preprocess the mutants in each database, obtaining their structures and sequences and modelling missing residues.
 You can accomplish this with preprocess.py.

+**If you intend to use the preprocessed predictions for inference or computing features you MUST unzip the msas! (data/msas.zip)

 Assuming you are in the base level of the repo, you can call the following:

 `python preprocessing/preprocess.py --dataset q3421`